 If the pandemic continues and if I need to cancel for this summer will I be able to get a refund?
 Is there a deadline for canceling with a refund?

-In the unlikely event that the pandemic continues through the summer, you will have several options: to transfer to a domestic destination, receive credit for next summer, or a partial refund.
+In the unlikely event that the pandemic continues through the summer, you will have an option to either transfer to our domestic program in Honolulu, Hawaii or receive credit for next summer.
 Email or call us for details.

-Will you follow any particular safety rules/protocol next summer?
+Will you follow any particular safety rules/protocol this summer?
 Will you require or recommend vaccinations and Covid-19 tests?

 We will abide by the CDC Travel Guidelines and Guidelines for Summer Programs.
 We will keep our families updated on a regular basis and work together to devise the optimal safety protocol for our students and staff.
-It is possible that pre-departure tests, social distancing and masks will be required during foreign travel.
-It is not yet clear if this will include mandatory vaccinations.
+It is possible that pre-departure tests, social distancing, masks, and vaccinations will be required during foreign travel.

 What if I decide to switch from a European program to one in the United States or Canada?
 What options do you have for those who prefer to stay closer to home?

-If at any point you decide to switch to a domestic program and stay closer to home, we will transfer your application and apply your payments to any domestic program of your choice, without any additional fees.
-You may want to consider the Euro Village program in Quebec, Canada; the Pre-College Enrichment and College Experience programs in Boston, Massachusetts; the Latin Village program in Miami, Florida; the Hawaiian Adventure program in Honolulu, Hawaii; and the California Adventure program in Santa Barbara, California.
+If at any point you decide to switch to a domestic program and stay closer to home, we will be happy to transfer your application and apply your payments to our Hawaiian Adventure program in Honolulu, Hawaii.